 - English 4520.02: Studies in Shakespeare (topics vary each term)

-Recent topics have included: Shakespeare and Others (Kyd, Marlowe, Jonson) (Wilson); Hamlet: History, Texts, and Afterlives [Highley]; The Tempest and its Afterlives [Hamlin]; Shakespeare’s Henriad: History, Performance, Print [Farmer]; The Merry Wives of Windsor in Criticism and Performance [Neville]; Richard II in Criticism and Performance [Neville]
+Recent topics have included: Shakespeare's Influences, Shakespeare the Influencer [Wilson]; Q1 Hamlet in Criticism and Performance [Neville]; Shakespeare's Sense of Humor [Neville]; Shakespeare and Others (Kyd, Marlowe, Jonson) (Wilson); Hamlet: History, Texts, and Afterlives [Highley]; The Tempest and its Afterlives [Hamlin]; Shakespeare’s Henriad: History, Performance, Print [Farmer]; The Merry Wives of Windsor in Criticism and Performance [Neville]; Richard II in Criticism and Performance [Neville]

-Recent topics have included: The Infamous Christopher Marlowe [Farmer]
+Recent topics have included: Ben Jonson [Highley]; The Infamous Christopher Marlowe [Farmer]

-Recent topics have included: The Poetry of Excess [Wilson]; The Faerie Queene [Neville]; Milton’s Paradise Lost and the Fall in Renaissance Literature [Farmer]
+Recent topics have included: Nature Writing [Wilson]; The Poetry of Excess [Wilson]; The Faerie Queene [Neville]; Milton’s Paradise Lost and the Fall in Renaissance Literature [Farmer]

-- ENG 4523: Special Topics in Renaissance Literature and Culture
+- English 4523: Special Topics in Renaissance Literature and Culture

-Recent topics have included: Literature, Politics, and Religion in the Reign of Henry VIII [Highley]; Popularity and Popular Culture in Renaissance England [Farmer]; The Importance of Dinner in Ancient and Early Modern Literature [Hamlin]
+Recent topics have included: Court and Society in Stuart England [Highley]; John Donne and Ben Jonson [Wilson]; Literature of the English Civil War [Highley]; The Intersectional Renaissance [Higginbotham]; Literature, Politics, and Religion in the Reign of Henry VIII [Highley]; Popularity and Popular Culture in Renaissance England [Farmer]; The Importance of Dinner in Ancient and Early Modern Literature [Hamlin]

-- ENG 4564.01: Studies in a Major Medieval or Renaissance Author
+- English 4564.01: Studies in a Major Medieval or Renaissance Author

 - English 5720: Topics in Shakespeare

-Recent topics have included: Shakespeare in History: Theater, Print and Criticism [Farmer]
+Recent topics have included: Shakespeare's Dramaturgy [Neville]; Shakespeare in History: Theater, Print and Criticism [Farmer]

 - English 5721: Topics in Renaissance Drama

-Recent topics have included: The Intersectional Renaissance [Higginbotham]
+Recent topics have included: Current Critical Approaches [Highley]; The Plays of Beaumont and Fletcher: Genre, Kingship, Sexuality and Colonialism [Farmer]; The Intersectional Renaissance [Higginbotham]

 - English 5722: Topics in Renaissance Poetry

-Recent topics have included: Poetry and Prayer: The Religious Lyrics [Hamlin]
+Recent topics have included: John Milton's Paradise Lost [Hamlin]; Poetry and Prayer: The Religious Lyrics [Hamlin]

 - English 5723: Topics in Renaissance Literature